 When I was a recruitment marketer, I spent a lot of time helping recruiters post or sponsor jobs on social media and worked with them to improve their job ads.

 Helping them out in this way meant that I could get to know the recruiters in my office better and earned me some karma points: soon enough, any time I asked for people to get involved in marketing campaigns, the people I’d spent time with would volunteer.
-So give your recruiters your time and you'll win some of their's back in return.
+So give your recruiters some of your time and you'll win some of their's in return.

 Candidates love video content, so get some of your top recruiters in front of the camera.
 Download the eBook below for ideas on how to plan a video campaign that gets tangible results.